 Some ideas you might need to buy the odd thing here, and there, but we have tried to keep things as simple as we can, as we know if you are stuck instead, you don’t want to have to order anything to get started with these activities if you can help it.

 Let’s get technical

 - Listen to an audiobook.
 If you haven’t used them before, check out Explore More Clean Less’s guide, and don’t forget to use Audible if you can too.
-They have, after all, got a free month’ trial for you all!
+They have, after all, got 3 months for only 99p at the moment!

 - Binge-watch educational shows on Netflix – Homeschool Hideout has 150 ideas for educational shows on there!

 - Do some mindful colouring with you and the kids – there is nothing like a bit of detailed colouring to chill out too: Hippo colouring sheets

 - Go on an indoor scavenger hunt.
 Not sure what to look for, then Mama Teaches has it covered for you….and so does Rock Your Homeschool with a colour based scavenger hunt, one focused on finding numbers, and finally an alphabet based one!

 - Play LEGO charades – this is a gorgeous printable game from Adventure in a Box

 - Do some colour by numbers – Simple Everyday Mom has some great Disney sheets for you